India is the 3rd country in the world to exceed 500,000 deaths from Covid | World

 - Share this news on Telegram

-Despite the high level, many analysts believe that the true number of deaths from Covid-19 in the world’s second largest country is much higher.
+Despite the high level, many analysts believe that the true number of deaths from Covid-19 in the second largest country in the world is much higher. (see more below).

 There were 1,072 deaths recorded in the last 24 hours, which brings the total number of victims to 500,055 victims, according to the official balance sheet of the Indian government.